Fort Worth jury deliberating whether man kidnapped his ex

 Revill showed up at Johnson's Fort Worth apartment on the night of Oct.
 10, 2016.
 Johnson was heard telling Revill "it's over," court records show.

 Johnson's brother went outside to check on his sister and saw Revill's car speed off.
-Witnesses found Johnson's keys, cell phone and sock.
+Johnson's keys, cellphone, and a single sock were found in her apartment complex parking lot.

 “Review the evidence and you’re going to find the state has failed to prove its case,” they said.